 Throughout my career, I have been committed to exploring connections between the health and life space of vulnerable individuals and designing programs and strategies that can make life better in collaboration with nurses, health professionals and communities.

-The College has its own unique interdisciplinary practices in physical therapy, nutrition sciences and behavioral health care, including couple and family therapy and the creative arts therapies, where students learn and work with faculty in practicing clinical skills.
-In addition, Drexel’s partnerships with employers of health professionals through its Co-operative Education program, affords the opportunity for its undergraduate nursing and health sciences students to work in the best health care institutions, regionally and nationally, as part of their program of study.
+The College has its own unique interdisciplinary practices where students learn and work with faculty in practicing clinical skills.
+Drexel’s partnerships with employers of health professionals through its Co-operative Education program, affords the opportunity for its undergraduate nursing and health professions students to work in the best health care institutions, regionally and nationally, as part of their program of study.
 We integrate experiential learning and work for future health professionals like no other university.
 This approach challenges the notion of “best practice” with “real practice” and helps our students to achieve the highest learning and clinical outcomes, while gaining a competitive edge in the job market.

 Our results are proven.
 The College has 14 nationally accredited clinical programs.
 Pass rates for professional licensing and board certifications are well above the national mean, with nine programs boasting a 100% pass rate with most of our programs consistently achieving a first-time pass rates above 95%!